brockai/brockai/README.md

 OpenSearch provides ML/AL compatibility and is deployed in a docker container.

 ## Github Automated Deployment & Testing
-The app needs to be deployed automatically, Github actions are used to clone the repo, build the frontend, deploy Node and start and stop all related services.
-Any build or deployment faliures are emailed to the repo owner.
+Github actions are used to clone the repo, build the frontend, deploy Node and start and stop all related services.
+Any build or deployment failures are emailed to the repo owner.

 #### <a href="https://github.com/brockai/brockai/wiki" target="_blank">Research Wiki</a>